kirillsaidov/fromago-calc/README.md

 A useful calculator utility for cooking cheese.
 Desktop version may be found [here](https://github.com/kirillsaidov/fromago).

 ## LISENCE
-All code is licensed under the MIT license.
+All code is licensed under the GPL license.